opnfv/yardstick/docs/userguide/07-installation.rst

            huawei-pod1: '{"pod_info": "etc/yardstick/.../pod.yaml",
            "host": "node4.LF","target": "node5.LF"}'

-As you can see in test case "opnfv_yardstick_tc043.yaml", it has two tags, "constraint" and "task_args". "constraint" is where you can specify which installer or pod it can be run in the ci environment. "task_args" is where you can specify the task arguments for each pod.
+As you can see in test case "opnfv_yardstick_tc043.yaml", there are two tags, "constraint" and "task_args". "constraint" is where you can specify which installer or pod it can be run in the ci environment. "task_args" is where you can specify the task arguments for each pod.